Ronvaknins/BSF/README.md

 # BSF - Blur selected people in a video
-Bluer Selected Face's - Web App
+Blur Selected Face's - Web App

 Recognize face's and select which face you want to blur in a video file